ycpcs/cs370-fall2020/labs/lab02.md

 Congratulations, you have now rendered slightly more complex geometry.

-Next we will learn how to create objects using *indexed* geometry to avoid repeating duplicate vertices to minimize the size of the vertex buffers.
+Next we will learn how to manipulate our objects using *transformations*.